Bayes’ Theorem

 Theory 1

-In words: the probability of event is the number of outcomes in divided by the number of possible outcomes.
+In words: the probability of event is the number of outcomes in divided by the total number of possible outcomes.

 Permutations

-This formula can be derived from the formula for permutations.
-The possible permutations can be partitioned into combinations: each combination gives a set, and by specifying an ordering of elements in the set, we get a permutation.
-For a set of elements taken from items, there are ways to put them into a specific order.
-So the number of permutations must be a factor of greater than the number of combinations.
+The set of possible permutations can be partitioned into combinations: each combination determines a subset.
+By additionally specifying an ordering of the elements in a chosen subset, we obtain a permutation.
+For a given subset of elements taken from items, there are ways to determine an ordering of them in a list.
+Therefore, the number of permutations must be a factor of times the number of combinations.
+(For every combination of size , there are ways to order the items in a list.)

 For example: